5 important graphical settings when playing games

-Aliasing is an effect that occurs when lines on the frame are not displayed as continuous lines that are scarred into jagged edges.
+Aliasing is an effect that occurs when the lines of the frame are not displayed as continuous lines that are scarred into jagged edges.
 For example, you can look at the edge of a sword in the game when playing games.
 And you realize that the blade has jagged edges, broken pixels instead of smooth lines and sharp lines like in real life.

 Antialiasing (commonly called AA) is a technique known as anti-aliasing and produces lines that are naturally shaped like real life.
 Common antialiasing techniques will take frame samples when rendered and before they are exported to the screen, “blending” jagged edges into the surrounding environment to create a more realistic feel.

-Antialiasing levels such as 2X, 4X, 8X, and 16X are the number of times images are sampled by anti-aliasing filter.
+Antialiasing levels, such as 2X, 4X, 8X, and 16X are the number of times images are sampled by anti-aliasing filter.
 The more sampling, the sharper the image, but more hardware resources.

 If you have a small screen, but high resolution, you probably only need to level AA 2X to create sharp images.
-If your monitor is large, with a low resolution (for example, a 15.6-inch laptop screen with 1366 x 768 resolution), you may need higher levels of AA to avoid image distortion. broken into pixels and jagged edges.
+If your monitor is large, with a low resolution (for example, a 15.6-inch laptop screen with 1366 x 768 resolution), you may need higher levels of AA to avoid image distortion.
+Broken into pixels and jagged edges.

 Modern games use some of the more advanced antialiasing features, such as FXAA with improved algorithms to improve performance.

 5. Ambient Occlusion

 Ambient Occlusion (commonly known as AO) is a technique that allows the creation of light effects in games.
 The engine (source code for the game) usually supports the rendering of light sources (for example, street lights) that allow illumination of 3D objects.
 The AO function calculates which pixels in the scene will be illuminated from the corresponding light source.
 And how bright this pixel will be.
 In essence, AO shadows the frame to make the image more real and natural.